syncfusion-content/winui-docs/winui/ComboBox/Styling.md

 ## Customize edit mode TextBox

-The appearance of the edting textbox in `ComboBox` control can be customized by using the `TextBoxStyle` property.
+The appearance of the editing textbox in `ComboBox` control can be customized by using the `TextBoxStyle` property.
 The default value of `TextBoxStyle` is `null`.

 N> `TextBoxStyle` will have effect only in single selection editable mode.